 Groups, with the advantage of having a shared calendar, e-mail address, notebook and cloud integration for document storage, can create as robust a collaborative environment as your team might need.
 Which is why it’s often considered most suitable for long-term collaborative use across, say, a marketing group or a big-picture situation.

 On the other hand, Teams is often best used in short-term, immediate contexts because as chat software it does not integrate mailboxes the same way a Group does.

 Why effective management, administration and governance is essential

-Whether you’re using Microsoft Teams or Microsoft Office 365 Groups or both, the technologies make it easy for end users to simply press a button and get going.
+Whether you’re using Microsoft Teams or Microsoft 365 Groups or both, the technologies make it easy for end users to simply press a button and get going.
 As a result all users can, by default, create new Groups or Teams and retire non-active collaborations.
 So we recommend clear, effective and easily understood controls for your staff that don’t stifle their need to get on with the job in hand.
 Consider these factors, for example:

 - Naming conventions

 Set up some sensible rules for naming Groups or Teams and avoid strange or long variations because they become part of the Group e-mail address.
 And implement a system of versioning so you don’t run the risk of duplication.

 Decide whether your groups are going to be visible to all users, public or private.

 If you add or remove members to or from the Team, you add or remove them from the Group at the same time.